uikit/uikit-site/docs/pages/slider.md

 ## Widths and Gutter

 To define the widths of the slider items, use the [Width component](width.md).
-Either apply the `uk-child-width-*` classes to define the width of all slider items or apply individual widths for each list item using the `uk-width-*` classes.
+Either apply the `.uk-child-width-*` classes to define the width of all slider items or apply individual widths for each list item using the `.uk-width-*` classes.

 To apply some spacing between your elements, add the `.uk-grid` class to the slider.
 The elements will then be spaced according to the grid gutter.